 The above are my personal takeaways from the “Catalyst” and hopefully, some of them might resonate with you.
 Maybe you will have your own unique experiences.
 Happy and enriching reading.

-PS: The said book is written by author Chandramouli Venkatesan who has a 27-year track record in Indian industry across sectors.
+PS: The said book is written by author Chandramouli Venkatesan who has a 27-year track record in the Indian industry across sectors.